Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Server/Docs/apidocs.md

 query params ?intervieweeId=

-POST: to generate new login code for the interviewee and create new test
+generate new login code for the interviewee and create new test

 **GET**

 router.get("/test/:code")

-GET: to get test related to the interviewee generated code
+get test related to the interviewee generated code

 **PUT**
 router.put("/test/:code")